MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

     .. literalinclude:: makefile.yaml
         :language: yaml
         :linenos:
-        :lineno-start: 104
+        :lineno-start: 94
-        :lines: 89-107
+        :lines: 94-112

     This section lists several optional features, in particular determining which BAM files and which summary statistics are generated when running the pipeline.
 Currently, the following options are available:

     *PCRDuplicates*
         This option determines how the BAM pipeline handles PCR duplicates following the mapping of trimmed reads.
 At present, 3 possible options are available.
-The first option is 'filter', which corresponds to running Picard MarkDuplicates and 'paleomix rmdup_collapsed' on the input files, and removing any read determined to be a PCR duplicate; the second option 'mark' functions like the 'filter' option, except that reads are not removed from the output, but instead the read flag is marked using the 0x400 bit (see the `SAM/BAM specification`_ for more information), in order to allow down-stream tools to identify these as duplicates.
-The final option is 'no' (without quotes), in which case no PCR duplicate detection / filtering is carried out on the aligned reads, useful for data generated using amplification free sequencing.
+The first option is `filter`, which corresponds to running Picard MarkDuplicates and `paleomix rmdup_collapsed` on the input files, and removing any read determined to be a PCR duplicate; the second option `mark` functions like the `filter` option, except that reads are not removed from the output, but instead the read flag is marked using the 0x400 bit (see the `SAM/BAM specification`_ for more information), in order to allow down-stream tools to identify these as duplicates.
+The final option is `no` (without quotes), in which case no PCR duplicate detection / filtering is carried out on the aligned reads, useful for data generated using amplification free sequencing.

     *mapDamage*
-        The 'mapDamage' option accepts four possible values: 'no', 'plot', 'model', and 'rescale'.
-By default, value ('plot'), will cause mapDamage to be run in order to generate simple plots of the *postmortem* DNA damage rates, as well as base composition plots, and more.
-If set to 'model', mapDamage will firstly generate the plots described for 'plot', but also construct models of DNA damage parameters, as described in [Jonsson2013]_.
+        The `mapDamage` option accepts four possible values: `no`, `plot`, `model`, and `rescale`.
+By default, value (`plot`), will cause mapDamage to be run in order to generate simple plots of the *postmortem* DNA damage rates, as well as base composition plots, and more.
+If set to `model`, mapDamage will firstly generate the plots described for `plot`, but also construct models of DNA damage parameters, as described in [Jonsson2013]_.
 Note that a minimum amount of DNA damage is required to be present in order to build these models.
-If the option is set to 'rescale', both plots and models will be constructed using mapDamage, and in addition, the quality scores of bases will be down-graded based on how likely they are to represent *postmortem* DNA damage (see above).
+If the option is set to `rescale`, both plots and models will be constructed using mapDamage, and in addition, the quality scores of bases will be down-graded based on how likely they are to represent *postmortem* DNA damage (see above).

     *Coverage*
         If enabled, a table summarizing the number of hits, the number of aligned bases, bases inserted, and bases deleted, as well as the mean coverage, is generated for each reference sequence, stratified by sample, library, and contig.